scrapy/scrapy/docs/topics/spiders.rst

 The simplest spider is :class:`~scrapy.http.Spider`, and the one from which every other spider must inherit (including spiders that come bundled with Scrapy, as well as spiders that you write yourself).
 It doesn't provide any special functionality.
-It just provides a default :meth:`start_requests` implementation which sends requests from the :attr:`start_urls` spider attribute and calls the spider's method ``parse`` for each of the resulting responses.
+It just provides a default :meth:`~scrapy.spiders.Spider.start_requests` implementation which sends requests from the :attr:`start_urls` spider attribute and calls the spider's method ``parse`` for each of the resulting responses.

 Let's see an example::